-Oz, a rebellious teenager who just got expelled from his preppy school returns for one final prank.
-But as he goes to the basement to set things up, he stumbles upon a security consultant, former school employee, that just took the entire school hostage for millions in ransom.
+Oz, a rebellious teenager who just got expelled from his preppy school, returns for one final prank.
+But, as he goes to the basement to set things up, he stumbles upon a security consultant/former school employee who just took the entire school hostage for millions in ransom.
 Oz must rely on his youth and love for pranks to outwit the devious criminal mastermind.Written by

 Steve Richer <email@example.com>

 2 of 3 people found this review helpful.